siteservices/libui.sh/share/doc/libui-dictionary.md

 Caution [-1..-9|-a|-c|-f|-F|-i|-L|-n|-N] [-l <file_path>] [-r <return_value>] <message>
 ```

-### Close (man libuiFile.sh) - Closes a descriptor opened with the Open command.
+### Close (man libuiFile.sh) - Closes a file ID opened with the Open command.

-Closes a file descriptor that was previously opened using the Open command.
-The
+Closes a file ID that was previously opened using the Open command.
+The library
-library will automatically close any open file descriptors when the Exit command
+will automatically close any open file ID when the Exit command is used to exit
-is used to exit the script.
-The library uses shorthand flags **-1** through **-9** when
+the script.
+The library uses shorthand flags **-1** through **-9** when accessing
-accessing the file descriptors in a libui library command.
-Please note that the
+the file ID in a libui library command.
+Please note that the -0 file ID flag is
--0 file descriptor flag is a reserved flag for library use only.
-It is also
+a reserved flag for library use only.
+It is also possible to close using the
-possible to close using the file path.
+file path.

 * **-1..-9** - file id